adashrod/AppAndOsPreferencesCssAngular/README.md

-- add a pros/cons list to each strategy
+- add more to the pros/cons lists after implementing component-specific overrides
+- put color legend and anim container in the same row (maybe not for portrait)